top of page

 IMG_0313.jpg

-Roger Mohr, B.S.
+Elster Mohr, B.S.

 Pronouns: They/them/theirs

-Roger Mohr is a 5th-year student in the Clinical Psychology Ph.D. program at Palo Alto University.
+Elster Mohr is a 5th-year student in the Clinical Psychology Ph.D. program at Palo Alto University.
 They received their B.S. in Cognitive Science from the University of California.
 San Diego in 2016 and their MS in Clinical Psychology from Palo Alto University in 2023.
 Their research interests are non-binary gender identities and unique minority stress experiences of non-binary individuals.
 They are pursuing the LGBTQ and Diversity & Community Mental Health Areas of Emphasis.
 They previously served as the Secretary for the Psychological Association of Gender Expression and Sexuality (PAGES) at Palo Alto University.
-Roger previously completed clinical practicum placements at the Gronowski Center Sexual and Gender Identities Clinic, the UCSF Health Alliance Project, and the LifeMoves shelter system.
+Elster previously completed clinical practicum placements at the Gronowski Center Sexual and Gender Identities Clinic, the UCSF Health Alliance Project, and the LifeMoves shelter system.

 Max Photo.png